nextml/caption-contest-data-api/README.md

 | ![](example_queries/query_cardinal.png) | ![](example_queries/query_dueling.png) |
 | Cardinal bandits                        | Dueling bandits                        |

-As of 2016-3-6, we provide about **800k** responses to 8 different caption contests.
+As of 2016-3-27, we provide about **1.2 million** responses to 11 different caption contests.
 For each response, we record

 * information on the user (participant ID, response time, timestamp, network delay, etc)